senees/scidec/README.md

 # Scientific to decimal number format converter

-This library parses the input text containing a number in scientific format like:
+This library parses the input text containing a number in scientific format like

 ```
 1234.5678e-2
 ```

-and converts to a number represented by the following tuple:
+and converts it to a number, represented by the following tuple

 ```
 (sign, mantissa-hi-64-bits, mantissa-lo-64-bits, exponent)
 ```

-for example:
+Example:

 ```Rust
 use scidec::{Number, number_from_string};